department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/analytics-foresee-request-template.md

 ## Acceptance Criteria
-- [ ] URLs added & QA'd with the ForeSee Comment Card
+- [ ] URLs added & QA'd with the Medallia survey